1950–51 USM Alger season

 In the 1950–51 season, USM Alger is competing in the Second Division for the 14th season French colonial era, as well as the Forconi Cup.
 They competing in First Division, and the Forconi Cup.

+Review

+As part of their preparations for the new season, USM Alger began their activities very early by opening the door to new player signings and renewing the licenses of several veterans as early as July 1950, in order to preserve the team's experience and stability despite the advanced age of some players.
+Physical training sessions started in the club's gym located on Bone Street, while technical training sessions were held on various pitches from the beginning of August, with the aim of preparing the players physically and tactically for the upcoming season.
+On the technical side, the club's former coach, Mr. Mustapha El Kamal, joined OM Saint Eugène and was replaced by Mr. Hamid Akliouat, who was officially presented to players of all categories on October 6, 1950, at the club's headquarters.

 Squad list

 Players and squad numbers last updated on 24 September 1950.

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.